 Middle-Age England was a far different picture to what we see today.
 The Kingdom of England – as we know it – had not arisen yet, and the land was divided between several smaller kingdoms.

-A time known as ‘The Heptarchy’.
-Any fans of the television series Vikings, or The Last Kingdom will have a brief understanding of the political, economic and cultural complexities of this era in British history; Wessex, Northumbria, Mercia, Anglia – each with their own kings and customs, each with their own ambition.
+A time known as ‘The Heptarchy‘.
+Any fans of the television series Vikings, or The Last Kingdom will have a brief understanding of the political, economic and cultural complexities of this era in British history; Wessex, Northumbria, Mercia, East Anglia and more – each with their own kings and customs, each with their own ambition.
 It sounds like Westeros, without the dragons, zombies, incest and…wait, perhaps a dash of incest.

 These divisions left Britain weak.
 One unified kingdom may have had the might to repel incursions by the Norsemen.
 However the individualist nature of each kingdom left Britain particularly vulnerable to attack.
-Communication as you can imagine was primitive at the time and relations between rival kingdoms complicated matters further.
+Communication as you can imagine was rather primitive at the time and relations between rival kingdoms complicated matters further.

-On the Winds of a Storm They Travel.
+On the Winds of a Storm They Travel

 “Terrible portents appeared over Northumbria and miserably frightened the inhabitants: these were exceptional flashes of lightning, and fiery dragons were seen flying in the air.
 A great famine followed these signs; and a little after that, in the same year on 8 June, the harrying of the heathen miserably destroyed God’s church in Lindisfarne by rapine and slaughter.”
 (The Anglo-Saxon Chronicle, 793AD)